 IHG Rewards is offering fast track Gold status to anyone who completes 10 qualifying nights at 3 qualifying IHG brands.
 Members can also earn Platinum status by staying 40 nights at 4 IHG brands.
 IHG Platinum status can be used to request a Diamond challenge from Hyatt.

-I wouldn’t go this route unless you’re mattress running for points anyways, as there is an easier way to get IHG Platinum status (see #1).
+I wouldn’t go this route unless you’re mattress running for points anyway, as there is an easier way to get IHG Platinum status (see #1).
 Those of you mattress running during the IHG Big Win promotion, however, might benefit from this fast track offer.

 Some hotel rewards programs, like SPG, also grant elite credit on hotel stays.
 It isn’t an ideal use of points, but if you find yourself short a few nights and can’t find a cheap mattress run, this is an option.
 Loyalty Traveler has a great post outlining programs that grant elite credit for award stays.